 Following is a description of each format:

-1. Full-resolution, broadcast-ready clips
+1. Full-resolution, broadcast-ready Master clips

 2. Full-resolution "Screener" clips

-These low cost $4 "screener" versions are for use in evaluation and edit approval.
+Free "screener" versions are for use in evaluation and edit approval.
 "Screener" clips are rendered at full resolution, and are different from full price clips only in that they they have timecode and our logo burned into the image.
 The timecode obscures the center of the image.

 3. Low-resolution "Proxy" clips

-Offered at $4, low-resolution "proxy" clips are smaller in file size, allowing for faster download.
+Free, low-resolution "proxy" clips are smaller in file size, allowing for faster download.
 They have a semi-transparent CriticalPast logo across the center of the image, and a logo in the lower right corner.
 The semi-transparent logo allows you to view the image beneath.
 Proxy clips are ideal for personal research.

-They are offered in iPod / Mac compatible format, and also as Microsoft Windows Media clips.
+They are offered in Mac compatible format, and also as Microsoft Windows Media clips.
 Proxy clips are available for download only.
 We do not offer DVDs.
-The iPod clips (file extension .m4v) can be loaded and played on any iPod, iPhone, or iPad.
+The Mac clips (file extension .m4v) can be loaded and played on any iPhone, or iPad.
 They can also be played on Apple/Mac computers, or on Windows computers that have Quicktime for Windows installed.
 Our Windows Media proxy clips (file extension .wmv) can be played on a Windows PC, or added to Microsoft PowerPoint presentations.
 They can also be played on Mac computers equipped with Windows Media Player for Mac.

 To judge the subjective quality of any still image, click the "View large photo" link below the image thumbnail.
 The "Large Photo" images are presented on the website at 760x528 pixels.
 That is a lower resolution than the 1382x960 pixel images we deliver in fulfilling your order, but it can help you judge the resolution and quality.
 The subjective quality of archival footage can vary widely, so always choose carefully.
 If the quality of the still image does not meet your needs when you view it at "Full Size" on CriticalPast.com, do not expect the subjective quality of the photo to be markedly improved when delivered to you in full resolution form.